 After getting the shin tattoo, you’ll probably be eager to flaunt it, but it might take longer than you anticipate for it to heal completely.

-The length of time it takes for the wound to heal can vary depending on the size of the tattoo and your personal habits.
+The length of time it takes for the wound to heal can vary depending on the size of the tattoo and your habits.

 The visible portion of the shin usually heals in 2 to 3 weeks.
 Although it may appear to be and feel healed.